yffenim/effy/index.md

 **2017 - present** - Produced multiple artists and grassroots groups by finding the right people for the work and writing the initial grants.
 94% success rate on grant submissions.

 **2014 - 2017** - Co-founder and Executive Directory of Bad Subject, a grassroots non-profit that offers activities-based workshops on Consent, Media Literacy, and Anti-Oppression.
-We created teaching material after Consent was added to the curriculum and worked with legal reps to rehabilitate convicts.
+We created teaching material after Consent was added to the provincial curriculum and worked with legal reps to rehabilitate convicts.

 # `ls -alh`